prometheus/docs/content/docs/instrumenting/writing_clientlibs.md

 ### Process metrics

-These exports should have the prefix `process_`.
-If a language or runtime doesn't expose one of the variables it'd just not export it.
+These metrics have the prefix `process_`.
+If obtaining a necessary value is problematic or even impossible with the used language or runtime, client libraries SHOULD prefer leaving out the corresponding metric over exporting bogus, inaccurate, or special values (like `NaN`).
 All memory values in bytes, all times in unixtime/seconds.

 | Metric name                        | Help string                                            | Unit             |
 | ---------------------------------- | ------------------------------------------------------ | ---------------  |